• 0091-22-66157017

 Cold Forming

-Zeron 100 can be adequately cold formed by various processes but the high mechanical properties should be taken into account.
+Cold forming Zeron 100 works across the usual processes, but plan for the high yield strength, springback and tooling load are noticeably higher than 316L.
 It is recommended that any cold work in excess of 10% -15% is removed by solution annealing and water quenching.

 Welding